Djokovic given medical exemption to play at Australian Open - NewsBreak

 The top-ranked Djokovic wrote on Instagram on Tuesday he has "an exemption permission."

-Australian Open organizers issued a statement later Tuesday to confirm Djokovic will be allowed to compete at the tournament, which starts on Jan.
-17, and is on his way to Australia.
-He earlier withdrew from Serbia’s team for the ATP Cup, which started last weekend in Sydney.
+Australian Open organizers quickly responded with a statement confirming Djokovic was on his way to Australia to compete at the tournament, which starts on Jan.
+17. He'd earlier withdrawn from Serbia's team for the ATP Cup, which is being played this week in Sydney.

 “Djokovic applied for a medical exemption which was granted following a rigorous review process involving two separate independent panels of medical experts,” the statement said.
 “One of those was the Independent Medical Exemption Review Panel appointed by the Victorian Department of Health.
 They assessed all applications to see if they met the Australian Technical Advisory Group on Immunisation guidelines.”

-Tennis Australia said the process included the redaction of personal information to ensure privacy for all applicants.
+Tennis Australia said the process included the “redaction of personal information to ensure privacy for all applicants,” with details of names, ages and nationalities removed.
 That means Djokovic was not obliged to make his exemption public.

-Australian Open tournament director Craig Tiley said “fair and independent protocols were established for assessing medical exemption applications that will enable us to ensure Australian Open 2022 is safe and enjoyable for everyone.”
+Australian Open tournament director Craig Tiley said “fair and independent protocols" were established for assessing medical exemption applications" and Djokovic went through that "completely legitimate application and process.”

-“Central to this process was that the decisions were made by independent medical experts and that every applicant was given due consideration,” Tiley said.Column: Bengals’ win over Chiefs sparks dawn of a new era in Cincinnati
+Tiley on Wednesday said 26 players or support staff made anonymous applications for a medical exemption, although only a “handful” — an estimated one in five — were granted.
+He said Djokovic was treated no differently than anyone else.

-Victoria state Deputy Premier James Merlino last month said the medical exemptions were “not a loophole for privileged tennis players.”

-“It is a medical exemption in exceptional circumstances if you have an acute medical condition,” Merlino said at a news conference.
+Victoria state Deputy Premier James Merlino last month insisted the medical exemptions would not be “a loophole for privileged tennis players” and would only be possible in “exceptional circumstances if you have an acute medical condition.”

+Jaala Pulford, the state's acting minister for sports, on Wednesday said "no one is or will be receiving special treatment because of who they are or what they have achieved professionally."

+“Lots of people in the Victorian community will find this to be a disappointing outcome, but the process is the process," Pulford said.
+“Nobody has had special treatment.
+The process is incredibly robust.”

+Australian Prime Minister Scott Morrison said the decision was a matter for the government of Victoria, where Melbourne is the state capital.

+“They have provided (Djokovic) with an exemption to come to Australia, and so we then act in accordance with that,” Morrison said.
+“States provide exemptions for people to enter on those basis, and that’s been happening for the last two years."

-The decision announced Tuesday will be widely debated in a city which endured months of strict lockdowns and harsh travel restrictions at the height of the pandemic.
+The decision is being widely debated in a city where most people endured months of strict lockdowns and harsh travel restrictions at the height of the pandemic.

-Reaction on social media quickly turned to questions about the grounds for Djokovic’s exemption, and what quarantine conditions he will have to meet on arrival in Australia.
+Reaction on social media quickly turned to questions about the grounds for Djokovic’s exemption.

+Reasons for exemptions can include an acute major medical condition, serious adverse reaction to a previous dose of a COVID-19 vaccine, or evidence of a COVID-19 infection within the previous six months.

+Tiley said he wasn't aware of the grounds for Djokovic's exemption, adding: “The only way we could access that information is if an individual decides to share it.”

 Last year, all foreign players had to spend two weeks in hotel quarantine before the Australian Open, pushing the year's first major back from its usual mid-January start.
 There were also strict caps on crowd numbers, and days when fans weren't allowed into Melbourne Park as coronavirus cases surged.